availchet/manan/README.md

 #manan

-Website designed for manan - comuter club of ymcaust
+Website designed for manan - computer club of ymcaust